avivharuzi/algorithms-and-data-structures/data-structures/hash-table/README.md

-# Hash Tables
+# Hash Table

-Hash tables are used to store key-value pairs.
+Hash table is used to store key-value pairs.
-They are like arrays, but the keys are not ordered.
+Is like array, but the keys are not ordered.
-Unlike arrays, hash tables are fast for all of the following operations: finding values, adding new values, and removing values!
+Unlike array, hash table is fast for all of the following operations: finding values, adding new values, and removing values.

 ## The Hash Function